Skip to main content

 Domain prevalidation: DCV methods

-Before DigiCert can issue an SSL/TLS certificate, you must demonstrate control over the domains and any SANs (Subject Alternative Names) on the order.
+Industry standards prevent Certificate Authorities (CAs), such as DigiCert, from issuing your TLS/SSL certificate until you demonstrate control over the fully qualified domain names (FQDNs) and IP address on the certificate order.
 We refer to this process as the Domain Control Validation (DCV) process.

 DigiCert currently supports these DCV Methods: